Pešturina: Hominin fossil material

 In April 2019 the discovery of the Neanderthal remains was announced by the Serbian-Canadian team and published in the Journal of Human Evolution.
 It was an exceptionally preserved permanent right molar (named Pes-3), found among numerous Mousterian artifacts and animal remains, typical for the Pleistocene fauna (horse, European bison, mammoth, rhinoceros), including a bone with parallel carvings.
 The remarkable preservation and minimal wear of the tooth enabled a detailed examination which confirmed the Neanderthal morphology.
 It belonged to a person in late childhood.

-The specimen was recovered from stratigraphic Layer 4-b, the oldest examined layer.
+The specimen was recovered from strati-graphic Layer 4-b, the oldest examined layer.
 The finding confirmed the presence of Neanderthals in the territory of Serbia and the Central Balkans at the end of Marine Isotope Stage 5-C. Estimated age of the specimen is 102,400 BP+ 3,200, or the beginning of the last Ice Age, when the climate in the area was still relatively mild.
 In 2022, remains were re-dated to 111,000 BP.
 The tooth had calculus preserved on it.
 Bacterial DNA, part of person's oral microbiome, was preserved and extracted.
 Remains of the bacteria discovered showed that both meat and plants were used in Neanderthal diet.

-Further two hominid remains were discovered and assessed by 2020.
+Further two hominin remains were discovered and assessed by 2020.
 One is a fragment of radial diaphysis (Pes-2), discovered between the layers 3 and 4, and tentatively assigned to Neanderthals, based on morphology.
 Second is a partial atlas vertebra (C1), discovered i the lower portion of Layer 2, exhibiting modern human morphology.
 The atlas is probably originating from a Pleistocene and is associated with the Gravettian assemblage of Layer 2.
 There is no evidence of Holocene intrusion.
-That way, Pešturina became the only site in the Central Balkans with both modern human and Neanderthal remains preserved, highlighting the importance of the cave regarding hominin dispersals and migrations.
+That way, Pešturina became the only site in the Central Balkans with both modern human and Neanderthal remains preserved, highlighting the importance of the cave regarding hominid dispersal and migrations.